 - Rinse the brown rice with clean water 3 times and strain the water.

-- Add the rice into the inner pot, add water, oil, bay leaves, and ¼ tsp salt.
+- Add the rice into the inner pot, add water, oil, bay leaves, and ¼ teaspoon salt.

 - Close the Instant Pot with its lid.
 Press the manual or pressure cook button and cook on high pressure for 24 minutes.
 Make sure the pressure valve is in the sealing position.